emlased/Redbrick_UTHSCSA/README.md

 ## Labeling Taxonomy

 Taxonomies define the labeling schema in RedBrick AI, ensuring consistency across projects.
-When setting up a taxonomy, you'll define:
+It is necessary to define a taxonomy prior to creating a  project.
-- **Types of Labels**: Examples include Segmentation or Bounding Boxes.
+- **Labels**: Examples include Segmentation or Bounding Boxes.
 - **Label Names**: Such as "Edema."
 - **Attributes**: Add extra details using checkboxes (True/False), dropdown options, multiple choices, or text fields.
 - **Classifications**: Attributes added to studies, series, or video frames to provide more information.
 - **Hints**: Instructions visible when hovering over labels.

-The following are examples of when you might add an attribute to a label.
+The following are examples of how attributes/classifications might be used in a project.
-- brain mass segmentation > suspected intra-axial vs extra-axial location
+- Brain mass segmentation: Suspected intra-axial vs extra-axial location.
-- liver segmentation > mass present vs absent
+- Liver segmentation: Mass present vs absent.
-- lung nodule segmentation > clear vs indeterminate margins
+- Lung nodule segmentation: Clear vs indeterminate margins.
-- study classification > adequate vs poor quality
+- Study classification: Adequate vs poor quality.

 > **To create a taxonomy:**
 > 1. Navigate to the **Taxonomies** tab.